Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - So far this season New England has two wins against the spread.

-- The Patriots have been underdogs by 4 points or more once this season and covered the spread.
+- The Patriots have been underdogs by 3.5 points or more once this year and covered the spread.

-- New England's games this year have hit the over on one of five set point totals (20%).
+- New England's games this year have eclipsed the over/under one time in five opportunities (20%).

-- New England is 1-1 against the spread and 2-0 overall when the team records more than 23.4 points.
+- New England is 1-1 against the spread and 2-0 overall in games when it scores more than 23.4 points.

-- The Patriots have turned the ball over nine times, three fewer times than the Cowboys have forced turnovers (12).
+- The Patriots have nine giveaways this season, while the Cowboys have 12 takeaways.

 Home and road insights

-- New England has one win against the spread, and is 0-3 overall, at home this season.
+- At home this year, New England has one win against the spread and is 0-3 overall.

-- This season, in three home games, New England has not gone over the total.
+- This season, in three home games, New England has not hit the over.

 Powered by Data Skrive.